 Besides the process, the data, and web services (or other connections), your design will probably call for other elements.
 These elements will be messages, alerts, and documents.
-Messages and alerts can be as simple as email, twitter, or other types of messages that get generated by the process.
+Messages and alerts can be as simple as an email or Twitter tweet.
 Alerts may be similar in nature.
 Output documents will be any type of printable documents you might need to produce.